c-mccutcheon/hiring/TEST.md

 -- **What to look for**

--Well named method
+- Well named method
--Correct types used for input
+- Correct types used for input
--Short-circuiting the method if input A or B is equal to 0 -Using Absoute value of A and B for the calculation loop -Loop optimization (use lower-bound of A or B to loop by) -Long/Int64 as a calculated value type, to avoid arithmetic overflows of Int32 types -Negating the return value via operator if ONE of A or B was negative (negative + positive = negative, negative + negative = positive, positive + positive = positive)
+- Short-circuiting the method if input A or B is equal to 0
+- Using Absoute value of A and B for the calculation loop
+- Loop optimization (use lower-bound of A or B to loop by)
+- Long/Int64 as a calculated value type, to avoid arithmetic overflows of Int32 types
+- Negating the return value via operator if ONE of A or B was negative (negative + positive = negative, negative + negative = positive, positive + positive = positive)

 A few good solid unit tests proving their function.
 Look for tests covering:

--Value A or B is 0
+- Value A or B is 0
--Value A or B is negative
+- Value A or B is negative
--Large numbers for value A or B
+- Large numbers for value A or B